Custom travel to Panama

 Practical information

 Panama is generally safe in tourist zones.
-In Panama City, be cautious at night in some districts (El Chorrillo, Curundú); in Casco Viejo and tourist districts, safety is good.
-No mandatory vaccinations, but yellow fever vaccine is recommended if visiting Darién, and malaria prophylaxis on medical advice for the jungle.
-Tap water is drinkable in Panama City and urban zones, to be avoided in San Blas and the jungle.
-The currency is the balboa, at parity with the US dollar which circulates everywhere (bring small bills for San Blas and tipping).
-No visa for Europeans up to 180 days (one of America's most generous agreements).
-For San Blas: mandatory Kuna authorization, access only with their operators, strict respect for community rules.
-For the Canal and locks, advance booking is strongly recommended in high season.
+In Panama City, be cautious at night in some districts (El Chorrillo, Curundú); Casco Viejo is secure.
+No mandatory vaccinations, but yellow fever vaccine is recommended for Darién, malaria prophylaxis on medical advice for the jungle.
+Tap water is drinkable in Panama City, to be avoided in San Blas.
+The currency is the balboa, at parity with the US dollar which circulates everywhere.
+No visa for Europeans up to 180 days.
+For San Blas: mandatory Kuna authorization, access only with their operators.
+For the Canal and locks, advance booking recommended in high season.

 Frequently asked questions